 The key management personnel are the officers of the Corporation and the members of the Board of Directors of the Corporation.
-They control in the aggregate less than 1% of the voting shares of the Corporation (2% in 2017).
-See note 5 to the financial statements for disclosures of key management personnel compensation.
+They control in the aggregate less than 1% of the voting shares of the Corporation (1% at December 31, 2017).
+See note 6 to the financial statements for disclosures of key management personnel compensation.